-He is on the Editorial Boards for Heart, Journal of Cardiovascular Electrophysiology and BMJ Case Reports and is an invited reviewer for international journals.
+He is on the Editorial Boards for Heart, Journal of Cardiovascular Electrophysiology and BMJ Case Reports and is an invited reviewer for major international cardiology journals.

-Part of Prof Peter Kistler's work involves looking at catheter based approaches to treating atrial fibrillation.
+Part of Peter’s work involves looking at catheter based approaches to treating atrial fibrillation.
 A procedure which involves making a series of burns within the heart in an attempt to isolate the lung veins from the back of the heart which are believed to be the triggers of atrial fibrillation.

 - Atrial fibrillation

 Dr. Peter Bergin MBBS FRACP has extensive experience in the management of all aspects of Heart Failure from outpatient management of asymptomatic left ventricular dysfunction to the treatment of end-stage heart failure.
 This includes use of mechanical support, both temporary and permanent as well as use of investigational drugs and devices in severe heart failure.

 Dr. Bergin's other major interest is the diagnostic use of Echocardiography and Cardiac MRI.
 He has extensive teaching experience and was Director of Training for Cardiology at the Alfred Hospital for many years.